Baltas Vilkas’ Maiden Voyage, Part 2

 Tuesday morning Nov.13 waking up in the parking lot of Cracker Barrel.

 Again, I cannot describe how cozy it is to wake up in our safe cocoon of Baltas Vilkas.
 Coffee from the Kurig machine and a bit of chill is a very nice combination.
 No need to worry about packing up a suitcase in a hotel room used for the night, checking out of the hotel and dragging suitcases though the lobby.
 We sipped our coffee and decided it was too early to eat breakfast, so we secured the lose items, rolled up the RV Superbag and stowed it away.
-With the bed made up, another coffee for the road we stared the engine and pulled out of the lot.
+With the bed made up, another coffee for the road we started the engine and pulled out of the lot.
 No need to make a final check for items left behind because all was going to be in the RV somewhere.

 Pulling back onto the Interstate we were ahead of the winter storm and south enough that the temperature was above freezing.
 We then made the decision to drive through the West Virginia. mountains.
 We were no longer driving to just reach a destination but were determined to enjoy the journey.
-Driving on West Virginia Route 250 from Cambridge, Ohio towards Waynesboro, Virginia. we traveled through The Momogahala National Forest and George Washington and Jefferson National Forest.
+Driving on West Virginia Route 250 from Cambridge, Ohio towards Waynesboro, Virginia.
+We traveled through The Momogahala National Forest and George Washington and Jefferson National Forest.
 This was a good test of driving up and down mountains with many switchbacks.
-There are about 7 crossings of the mountain and after the 4th crossing we stopped in Monterey, West Virginia. to stretch a bit and window-shop.
+There are about 7 crossings of the mountain and after the 4th crossing we stopped in Monterey, West Virginia to stretch a bit and window-shop.
 Exiting Baltas Vilkas I noticed a smell from the brakes and realized I should have been using the different gears to manage the speed instead of riding the brakes.
 The next 3 mountain crossing I was more involved as a driver as I practiced shifting up and down and there was no smell of the brakes after the last mountain.
 I had to keep in mind that with the RV, 40 gallons of water and a full tank of diesel there was a lot of weight working the brakes.

-Realizing we were headed for Waynesboro, Virginia. en-route home, I called a Fraternity Brother from college who lived near Waynesboro, surprising him with a dinner offer.
+Realizing we were headed for Waynesboro, Virginia en-route home, I called a Fraternity Brother from college who lived near Waynesboro, surprising him with a dinner offer.
 We had just seen him the month before and had threatened to show up in his driveway unexpectedly, so I was keeping my promise or threat.
 He and his wife wanted us to stay the night in their guest room but we really preferred staying in Baltas Vilkas.
 Reminding ourselves that our vacation time was limited and there were a number of things we needed to get done on Wednesday we said good bye and decided to drive until we got tired.
 Normally I would have stayed the night and gotten up early to get home but now we just drove a little bit more getting closer to home and we knew we had many options for the night.

 The option we chose was a two-hour drive away from Waynesboro or two hours closer to home.
 Needing to sample the full experience of RV’ing we pulled into a Wal-Mart in Glenn Allen, Virginia. outside of Richmond, Virginia.
 The Shepherdess had check out this Wal-Mart on her iPhone reading different reviews about it being a safe place and in a good neighborhood, so we chose this location.
 Going inside the Wal-Mart we spoke with the manager who welcomed us and instructed us where to park.
 We bought a few items and returned to the safety and comfort of our cocoon.
 In record time we had the bed down and made up with the Superbag and we were washed up for the night.
-That night there was no movie because the full day of travel had stared to affect our eye lids.
+That night there was no movie because the full day of travel had started to affect our eye lids.
 After closing all the shades and putting up the privacy curtain I noticed we had 5 other RV’s as neighbors.
 Safety in numbers again but too tired to worry anyway.
 With lights out and under the covers it started to rain and the sound of the rain hitting the roof was a lullaby for our tired souls.

 Wednesday morning Nov.
 14th Wal-Mart parking lot Glenn Allen, Virginia.